 We note that in the last year insiders divested 34104 shares for a total of US$1.1m.
 LeMaitre Vascular insiders didn't buy any shares over the last year.
 You can see the insider transactions (by individuals) over the last year depicted in the chart below.
 By clicking on the graph below, you can see the precise details of each insider transaction!

 If you like to buy stocks that insiders are buying, rather than selling, then you might just love this free list of companies.
 (Hint: insiders have been buying them).

 LeMaitre Vascular Insiders Are Selling The Stock

 The last three months saw significant insider selling at LeMaitre Vascular.
-In total, Senior Vice President of Operations Trent Kamke dumped US$492k worth of shares in that time, and we didn't record any purchases whatsoever.
-In light of this it's hard to argue that all the directors think that the shares are a bargain.
+In total, insiders dumped US$569k worth of shares in that time, and we didn't record any purchases whatsoever.
+This may suggest that some insiders think that the shares are not cheap.

 So What Does This Data Suggest About LeMaitre Vascular Insiders?